 What matters most: Simple setup, fast check-in, polished branding.

-- Intuitive registration: Ticketing tools that don't require a training session.
+- Intuitive registration: Ticketing tools that do not require a training session.

 - On-site essentials: Badge printing and mobile check-in for fast entry.